-Each program area within the Division is responsible for identifying, maintaining, and revising the vital document inventory on a regular basis and when making any significant program and policy changes.
-Program areas are also responsible for requesting translation of all new documents or written materials as developed and identified as vital documents.
+Nevada Medicaid will review documents and determine if they should be listed in the inventory of vital documents.
+Translations will be according to the state and federal requirements.
+Each program in the Division is responsible for identifying, maintaining, and revising the vital document inventory.
+Program areas are also responsible for requesting translation of vital documents.
 If Nevada Medicaid does not have authority (ownership) of a document, the program area will work with the appropriate authority to address the necessary updates and translations.

-Written Translator and Interpreter Qualifications
+Translator Qualifications

-Nevada Medicaid uses Google Translate on its website to address LEP access issues, and written communications are professionally translated by Corporate Translation Services, Inc., doing business as LanguageLink.
-Currently, the state of Nevada does not offer an Oral Language Certification program for state employees and there is no Master Service Agreement or contracted vendor to offer this opportunity.
+Nevada Medicaid uses Google Translate on its website to address LEP access issues.
+Written communications are professionally translated.
+The division does offer oral translation through a contractor.
+The State of Nevada does not offer an Oral Language Certification program for employees and there is no contractor to offer certification.
+Nevada Medicaid will continue to monitor progress for certification.